 You can’t get to the destination if you don’t know where you’re going.
 So, choose a programming language that best suits your skill sets or interests.

 For instance, want to work at Google or Disney?
 Python is your best bet.
-Google uses it to move data, while Disney uses it to make video games and build theme park experiences.
+Sure, it might not be the easiest programming language, but Google uses it to move data, while Disney uses it to make video games and build theme park experiences.
 Or, if you want to build a website or run a business, Java is a great place to start.

 Here is a mini-breakdown of what you can expect from the most popular programming language options:

 - Visual Programming: Great for getting beginners excited about coding